kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana.md

 Minimally, you must provide `spec.external_services.tracing.in_cluster_url` to enable Kiali features that use distributed tracing data.
-However, Kiali can provide contextual links that users can use to jump to the Jaeger console to inspect tracing data more in deep.
+However, Kiali can provide contextual links that users can use to jump to the Jaeger console to inspect tracing data more in depth.
 For these links to be available you need to set the `spec.external_services.tracing.url` which may mean that you should expose Jaeger outside the cluster.